BUAA-BDA/OpenHuFu/README.md

 ## Features

 Hu-Fu is the first system for a system for efficient and secure processing of federated spatial queries.
 The system can parse the federated spatial query written in SQL, decompose the query into (plaintext/secure) operators and collect the query result securely.
 We also provide a demo on OSM dataset in [hufu-demo-osm](hufu-demo-osm) .
 In particular, the features of Hu-Fu are summarized as follows.
-(For more details, please refer to [technical report](hufu-docs/Hu-Fu (technical report).pdf))
+(For more details, please refer to [technical report](hufu-docs/Hu-Fu_technical_report.pdf))

 * **Efficient and Secure Federated Spatial Queries:** Hu-Fu uses novel decomposition plans for federated spatial queries(federated kNN, kNN join, range counting, range query, distance join)(In [hufu-core](hufu-core)).
 * **An Easy to Use SQL Interface:**  Hu-Fu supports query input in SQL format(In [hufu-core](hufu-core)).